FORCES 6. Pressure in fluids and hydraulic systems

 The greater the height/depth of fluid, the greater the weight of particles that gravity is pulling down, hence the increase in force per unit area at a particular level, hence the increase in pressure.

-You can calculate the pressure created by the weight of liquid in the earth's gravitation field using the following formula:
+You can calculate the pressure at a given depth created by the weight of liquid in the earth's gravitation field using the following formula:

 Example calculations (the gravitational field effect is taken as 9.8 kg/N in these questions).

 Q2.1 Calculate the pressure created by a 30 m depth of water given the density of water is 1000 kg/m3 and gravity 9.8 N/kg.

 Q2.2 The density of sea water is ~1025 kg/m3, the maximum depth of the Atlantic ocean is ~8500 m (8.5 km).

 Q2.3 At what depth in water is the increased pressure five times greater than atmospheric pressure (101 kPa)?

 Q2.4 At a depth of 12.5 m of a chemical solvent the pressure at the bottom of the storage tank due to the solvent was 306 kPa

 Hydraulic systems - mechanical devices for the transmission of forces in liquids